Tag Archives: Christoph Waltz

 The film’s stars Alexander Skarsgård, Margot Robbie and Christoph Waltz didn’t deliver terrible performances; it’s the execution of the story and final product that just wasn’t great.

-For those who may be undecided about whether to bother with The Legend Of Tarzan, I say give it a chance to appreciate Skarsgård’s physical achievements (maybe), for some nice footage of Africa (perhaps) or for human / gorilla fight action (the best part).
-However, you probably have to go elsewhere for a truly satisfying retelling of writer Edgar Rice Burroughs’s classic story.
-Especially since the experience of this movie left myself and I’m sure many others wanting.
+For those who may be undecided about whether to bother with The Legend Of Tarzan, I say give it a chance to appreciate Skarsgård’s physical achievements (maybe), for some nice footage of Africa (perhaps) or for the human/gorilla fight action (the best part).
+You’ll still probably have to go elsewhere for a truly satisfying retelling of writer Edgar Rice Burroughs’s classic story.
+Especially since the experience of this movie left me and, I’m sure, many others wanting.

 G